Architjain128/MDLGenetics/README.md

 + Graph for fittness score of best individaul in each generation <br><img src="./Images/graph.jpg">
 + Graph for fittness score of best individaul till `i`th generation  <br><img src="./Images/conm.jpg">
 + And other submitted vectors converges between 3-12
-+ Other non submitted vecotrs converges in range of 2 to 23
++ Other non submitted vectors converges in range of 2 to 23
 ### Heuristics
 #### Initial popualtion generation
 + Initially we were generating new population by adding a uniform noise (val/Mutation_Difference_Scale) to each gene but we observed that doing this results in gene having value 0 in chromosome remains 0 in other chromosome of initial population.